The Best Nootropics As Pre-Workouts

 When manufactured by the body, tyrosine becomes a precursor of the neurotransmitters dopamine, which modulates feelings of well-being and norepinephrine and epinephrine, which provide a jolt of energy.
 Research also suggests that supplementation with tyrosine can help to offset fatigue.

 The recommended daily dosage of L-Tyrosine is 500-2000 mg.
 It should be taken about 30 minutes before your workout.

 Native to Siberia, Rhodiola Rosea works by improving blood flow throughout the brain.
-In this way it raises the amount of basic b-endorphin in the blood plasm.
+In this way, it raises the amount of basic b-endorphin in the blood plasma.
 This helps with stress management.